 - congenital anomalies of the renal tract

 - nephrotic syndrome

 - inborn errors of metabolism

 CKD is a life-long condition and paediatric nephrologists are frequently involved in the care of patients from birth all the way through to the successful transition into adult renal care.

-As of 1 August 2018, sub-specialty trainees use the RCPCH Progress Level 3 Generic syllabus alongside the RCPCH Progress Paediatric Nephrology Syllabus, which are available to download below.
+As of 1 August 2018, sub-specialty trainees use the RCPCH Progress level 3 generic syllabus alongside the RCPCH Progress paediatric nehprology sub-specialty syllabus.
+Download both documents below

-In addition to the generic learning outcomes for level 3, paediatric nephrology trainees must fulfil the following requirements:
+In addition to the generic learning outcomes for level 3, paediatric nephrology trainees must fulfil the sub-specialty learning outcomes: